-In this fifth AO, four types of samples will be available: (1) 23 particles that are individually described in a non-destructive way inside the clean chamber.
-The typical size of the particles is 1-2 millimeters, but this AO includes one 4.8 millimeter particle.
-The particles have not been exposed to the air after their recovery from the sample container.
-This category of samples is the same as those available for the first, second, third and fourth AOs.
-(2) 10 sets of aggregate samples (5 mg each).
-These samples have been described as aggregates and no information of individual particles is available.
-(3) Gas samples collected from the sample container using the GAEA gas extraction and collection system (Miura et al., 2022, Earth Planet.
+- 30 pristine particles are individually described non-destructively inside the clean chamber.
+The typical size of the particles is 1-2 mm. - 2) 12 sets of pristine aggregate samples (5 mg each).
+These samples have been described as aggregates, and only bulk information is available. - Gas samples were collected from the sample container using the GAEA gas extraction and collection system (Miura et al., 2022, Earth Planet.
 Space DOI: 10.1186/s40623-022-01638-x).
-More information on gas sample distribution will be included in the sample database.
-(4) Samples returned from the initial analysis team, Phase 2 curation "team Kochi" and previous AOs.
-They include polished sections, particle fragments, FIB sections and so on.
+More information on gas sample distribution will be included in the sample database. - 4) Previously allocated samples returned from the initial analysis, Phase 2 curation, and previous AOs.
+They include polished sections, particle fragments, FIB sections, and so on.